Pennsylvania Medicaid Definition

 What Defines “Income”

 There is also a Minimum Monthly Maintenance Needs Allowance (MMMNA), which is referred to as a Community Spouse Monthly Maintenance Needs Allowance (CSMMNA) in Pennsylvania.
 This is the minimum amount of monthly income to which the non-applicant spouse of a nursing home Medicaid applicant of a HCBS Medicaid applicant is entitled.
 As of July 2019, this figure is $2,113.75 / month (this amount will increase again in July 2020).
-Living costs, such as rent / mortgage and utility costs, are considered when determining a community spouse’s monthly income allowance, with the maximum allowance set at $3,160.50 / month (this figure will increase in January 2020).
+Living costs, such as rent / mortgage and utility costs, are considered when determining a community spouse’s monthly income allowance, with the maximum allowance set at $3,216 / month (this figure will increase in January 2021).
 This spousal impoverishment rule allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live.
+To be clear, this income allowance does not extend to non-applicant spouses of those applying for regular Medicaid.

 What Defines “Assets”

-Countable assets include stocks, bonds, investments, and savings and checking accounts.
+Countable assets include stocks, bonds, investments, savings, and checking accounts.
 However, for Medicaid eligibility, there are many assets that are considered exempt (non-countable).
 For instance, Pennsylvania allows an extra $6,000 exemption, which is in addition to the asset limits listed above, for a total asset limit of $8,000.
 However, there is an exception.
-If the applicant has income in excess of the $2,313 / month income limit, rather than the total asset limit of $8,000 ($2,000 plus $6,000 disregard), the total asset limit is $2,400.
-Stated differently, in order for an applicant to have an asset limit of $8,000, his or her income must be under $2,313 / month.
-Other asset exemptions include personal belongings, household items, a vehicle, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or his or her spouse lives in the home and the home is valued under $585,000.
+If the applicant has income in excess of the $2,349 / month income limit, rather than the total asset limit of $8,000 ($2,000 plus $6,000 disregard), the total asset limit is $2,400.
+Stated differently, in order for an applicant to have an asset limit of $8,000, his or her income must be under $2,349 / month.
+Other asset exemptions include personal belongings, household items, a vehicle, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or his or her spouse lives in the home and the home equity is valued under $595,000 (in 2020).
 One exception for the home to be considered exempt remains; single applicants who do not live in their primary home, but communicate an “intent” to return.

-For married couples, as of 2019, the community spouse (the non-applicant spouse of a nursing home Medicaid applicant or a HCBS Medicaid waiver applicant) can retain half of the couple’s joint assets up to a maximum of $126,420, as the chart indicates above.
-If the couple’s total assets are $25,284 or less, the community spouse is entitled to 100% of it.
+For married couples, as of 2020, the community spouse (the non-applicant spouse of a nursing home Medicaid applicant or a HCBS Medicaid waiver applicant) can retain half of the couple’s joint assets up to a maximum of $128,640, as the chart indicates above.
+If the couple’s total assets are $25,728 or less, the community spouse is entitled to 100% of it.
 This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA), and in Pennsylvania is also known as the non-applicant spouse’s “protected share”.
-Like the spousal income allowance, this resource allowance is intended to prevent community spouse’s from becoming impoverished.
+Like the spousal income allowance, this resource allowance is intended to prevent community spouse’s from becoming impoverished and does not extend to non-applicant spouses of regular Medicaid applicants.

 It’s important to be aware that Pennsylvania has a 5-year Medicaid Look-Back Period.
 This is a period of 5 years in which Medicaid checks to ensure no assets were sold or given away under fair market value in order to meet Medicaid’s asset limit.
 If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will ensue.